 The form to the right is on the brink of being a little too long.
 With seven required fields, the team at HomeBay might consider breaking this registration process into two steps.

-Below the fold, a short video from the founder emphasizes the company’s experience and mission humanizes HomeBay by putting a face to the, and communicates how much the business has saved in commission for consumers: a staggering $2 million.
+Below the fold, a short video from the founder emphasizes the company’s experience and mission humanizes HomeBay by putting a face to the name, and communicates how much the business has saved in commission for consumers: a staggering $2 million.

 Next to the video and below, bulleted copy emphasizes all the things you’ll get when you use HomeBay: a professional “For Sale” sign and post, professional home photography, comparative market analysis…